mwwojcik/mw-parking-lot/README.md

   - [Big Picture Event Storming](#big-picture-event-storming)

 ## Intro
-This is a design of computer system supporting large scale parking lot.
-It was implemented for educational purposes using techniques derived from the domain of DDD.
+This is a project of system for large scale parking lot.
+It has been  implemented for educational purposes using techniques derived from the domain of DDD.

 ![](img/parking-lot-small.png)